 The role of an AIF depositary

-With the appointment, function, obligations, and liability of Alternative Investment Fund (AIF) depositaries having undergone somewhat of an evolution in recent years, Head of Depositary, Graham Dew examines their key functional components.
+With the appointment, function, obligations, and liability of alternative investment fund (AIF) depositaries having undergone somewhat of an evolution in recent years, Head of Depositary in our Luxembourg office, Ashweeni Basenoo examines their key functional components.

 What is a depositary?

-A depositary is an independent third party that is responsible for the oversight of the activity of each AIF.
+A depositary is an independent third party that is responsible for the safekeeping of assets of the AIF, performing the cash flow monitoring and the oversight duties of the AIF.
+A depositary can be either a bank (DepoBank) or a professional depositary.

-Prescribed in the AIFMD, the requirement to appoint a depositary is dependent on a number of factors:
+Prescribed in the AIFMD, the requirement to appoint a DepoBank or a professional depositary is dependent on a number of factors, namely:

 - the location of the AIFM;